quii/learn-go-with-tests/websockets.md

 First of all we will need to serve HTML.
 So far all of our HTTP endpoints have returned either plaintext or JSON.
 We _could_ use the same techniques we know (as they're all ultimately strings) but we can also use the [html/template](https://golang.org/pkg/html/template/) package for a cleaner solution.

 We also need to be able to asynchronously send messages to the user saying `The blind is now *y*` without having to refresh the browser.
-We can use [websockets](https://en.wikipedia.org/wiki/WebSocket) to facilitate this.
+We can use [WebSockets](https://en.wikipedia.org/wiki/WebSocket) to facilitate this.

 > WebSocket is a computer communications protocol, providing full-duplex communication channels over a single TCP connection

 Given we are taking on a number of techniques it's even more important we do the smallest amount of useful work possible first and then iterate.

 For that reason the first thing we'll do is create a web page with a form for the user to record a winner.
-Rather than using a plain form, we will use websockets to send that data to our server for it to record.
+Rather than using a plain form, we will use WebSockets to send that data to our server for it to record.

 After that we'll work on the blind alerts by which point we will have a bit of infrastructure code set up.